 Glasgow City Council handles circa 222,000 tonnes of household waste every year, of which 72% was sent to landfill in 2016.
 As landfill tax continues to rise alongside ambitious Scottish Government zero waste targets, the council has been planning for change.
 These changes are underpinned by waste reduction, re-use, enhanced recycling rates, and recovering renewable energy from residual waste.

 Following extensive public consultation in 2012, Glasgow is changing gear with a new, state-of-the-art recycling and sustainable waste management facility at its long established waste treatment plant at Polmadie.
 This technology, will radically overhaul the way the city’s household waste is managed over the next 25 years.

 The Glasgow Recycling and Renewable Energy Centre (GRREC) will:

-Detailed plans are being prepared by leading recycling, renewable energy and sustainable waste company Viridor for the new facility that will regenerate the existing Glasgow City Council waste facility at Polmadie on the South side of the city.
+Detailed plans prepared by leading recycling, renewable energy and sustainable waste company Viridor, for the new facility, will regenerate the existing Glasgow City Council waste facility at Polmadie, on the South side of the city.

-At the same time it will deliver a saving to the city of circa £254m during the 25 year contract, create 250 new jobs, including 25 apprentices, and will support local social enterprises and small and medium sized businesses throughout the building programme and beyond.
+Alongside improvements to recycling, an extensive community benefits package will be established.
+This scheme will create 250 new jobs, including 25 apprentices, support local social enterprises, and small and medium sized businesses throughout the building programme and beyond.

 The facility is located on Polmadie Road, Glasgow, G42 0PL.